Japan expands virus emergency after record spikes amid Games

 Suga said his key strategy will be largely unchanged — to target dining.
 He said subsides will be paid faster to business owners who cooperate, and local authorities will patrol “to increase the effectiveness of the measures."

-Earlier Friday, Tokyo Gov. Yuriko Koike, Noting that adults in their 30s or younger dominate recent cases, reminded them of following basic anti-virus measures including mask-wearing and avoiding having parties, urging them to “share the sense of crisis.”
+Earlier Friday, Tokyo Gov. Yuriko Koike noted that people in their 30s or younger account for many recent cases and urged them to “share the sense of crisis” and follow basic measures such as mask wearing and avoiding having parties.

 As of Thursday, 27% of the Japanese population has been fully vaccinated.
 The percentage of the elderly who are fully vaccinated is 71.5%.